amrangry/iOS-awesome-pods-/README.md

 Author
 ---
-If you wish to contact me, email at: amr.elghadban@gmail.com
+If you wish to contact me, email @: amr.elghadban@gmail.com